-Clients benefiting from robust and efficient capital markets include investors, both individual and institutional, governments and corporations.
-Capital, raised through equity and debt, can be used to grow businesses, finance investments in new plant, equipment and technology and fund infrastructure.
+Clients benefiting from healthy capital markets include both individual and institutional investors, governments, and corporations.
+Whether equity or debt, capital can be used to grow businesses, investment in new technology, plant, and equipment or fund infrastructure developments.
 This grows the economy and creates jobs and wealth.
+Further, individuals and businesses can invest in securities to generate wealth.

 US Capital Markets Are the Largest in the WorldThe U.S. capital markets are the largest in the world and continue to be among the deepest, most liquid and most efficient.

-Capital markets enable debt issuance, which is an efficient and steady form of borrowing for corporations and governments.
-The use of debt capital markets is more prevalent in the U.S. at 80% of the total (versus 20% bank lending), compared to only 20-30% in other regions (where commercial bank lending is more dominant at 70-80%).
-Capital markets can act as shock absorbers during times of economic or market turmoil.
-As such, capital markets form a stable source of fuel for companies and governments.
+Capital markets enable debt issuance, which is a more efficient and less restrictive form of borrowing for corporations.
+The use of debt capital markets is more prevalent in the U.S. at 80% of the total (versus 20% bank lending), compared to only 20%-30% in other regions (where bank lending is more dominant at 70%-80%), excluding China which is almost all bank lending given nascent bond markets.
+Capital markets function as shock absorbers during times of economic or market turmoil, whereas bank lending can dry up under stress.
+As such, capital markets form a more stable source of power for companies, governments, and economies.